 Zapalac Law Firm offers a stress-free estate planning experience that involves getting to know you and your family, understanding your values and goals, and working with you to draft a comprehensive estate plan that is custom fitted to your family’s needs.
-We are not shy about explaining the ins and outs of estate planning so that you know precisely what your plan is, and we welcome questions on any estate planning topic you are curious about.
+We draft Wills, Trusts, Powers of Attorney, and other estate planning documents for clients located anywhere in Texas, and our remote structure and affordable pricing make estate planning with us efficient and easy.

-As life can change rapidly and certain events may substantially affect your estate plan (births, deaths, marriages, divorce, changes in law, etc.), we recommend you sit down and review your estate plan with us periodically so we can determine if any changes are needed.
-Just like an annual check-up with your physician, it’s a good idea to have an annual “check-up” on your estate plan!
+As life can change rapidly and certain events may substantially affect your estate plan (births, deaths, marriages, divorce, changes in law, etc.), we recommend you review your estate plan with us periodically so we can determine if any changes are needed.
+Just like an annual check-up with your physician, it’s a good idea to have an annual “check-up” on your estate plan.

 If you have property in other countries, it is advisable you have a Will or Will-equivalent that would be acceptable in the laws of that country, if needed under foreign law.
 Zapalac Law Firm can help find and work with foreign legal counsel to determine what your estate plan needs to ensure it works seamlessly on a global level.